 In addition, the pre-proposal draft Regulation 35 removes or updates outdated provisions including references to programs that no longer exist, provisions that are no longer applicable, facility names that have changed, and vacated and/or stayed provisions.
 The pre-initiation draft Regulation 35 also resolves inconsistencies between the denoted regulations to be replaced and State statutes, APC&EC Regulations, and federal regulations.

 Public and Regulated Community Engagement

 ADEQ is seeking feedback on the AIR Streamlining Project prior to filing for initiation with the Commission and proposal of the corresponding SIP revision.
-ADEQ will host a public on June 18th to provide an overview of the AIR Streamlining Project and to receive feedback.
-ADEQ will consider additional public meetings if deemed necessary.
+ADEQ hosted a public meeting on June 18th to provide an overview of the AIR Streamlining Project and to receive feedback.
+ADEQ will be hosting a listening session on August 13, 2018.

 The public and regulated community will also have the opportunity to comment on the record once APC&EC initiates rulemaking and ADEQ proposes the SIP revision.
 ADEQ anticipates filing for initiation with APC&EC after the conclusion of the stakeholder process.